avoliva/website/docs/faq.md

 ## Is there any premium features?
 The bot is 100% free, and there are no premium features, but donations are highly appreciated.

+## How do AttoBot collect user data?
+Please see the Privacy Policy.